BOTE Rover Aero Inflatable Micro Skiff

 The wide hull turns and tracks predictably but is tuned for a slower, stable ride rather than sharp handling.
 A wide, forgiving board that beginners get comfortable on fast, with strong build quality and a genuinely useful accessory kit.
 It scores 84 out of 100.

-I put two nervous first-timers on this and they were standing and casting within minutes, it is that forgiving.
+We put two nervous first-timers on this and they were standing and casting within minutes, it is that forgiving.
 The downside is it is slow, so covering distance to a fishing spot takes patience.

 Read our full iROCKER Cruiser 8.0 Inflatable SUP review →